Chandan8186/cs3103-grp-30/README.md

 ![enable IMAP](images/IMAP.png)

-You could also try SMTP login for Google
+Alternatively, You could also try SMTP login for Google